somsubhro/somsubhro.github.io/struggles.md

 ## To VSCode from PyCharm

 Just to quick note for self and those wandering souls - if you change a code file in VSCode you need to `save` it first before it can take effect - like in your `git status`, `cdk synth`, or `cdk diff` (for AWS CDK) calls.
 In PyCharm, you don't need to.
 Otherwise, ensure you enable Autosave in VSCode.

+## When running that TicTacToe tutorial

+Say you find yourself learning React using the [TicTacToe tutorial](https://react.dev/learn/tutorial-tic-tac-toe).
+You do not want to use the CodeSandBox as stated on the learning site and want to run the tutorial in your local development server using your favorite IDE.
+You are the step called [Setup for the tutorial](https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial).
+In the **Notes** section, the missing step between 4 and 5 is `npm run build`.
+You may run into "React must be in scope when using JSX" error, follow bunch of fix steps (ESLint, importing React etc) without any avail.